Keuronde/LightFullscreenGallery/README.md

 # LightFullscreenGallery

-LightFullScreenGallery provide a convinient way to display pictures in fullscreen.
+LightFullScreenGallery provide a convenient way to display pictures in fullscreen.

 ## How to use it ?

 ### 1. Copy the files along your webpage
-Put in the same directory than your webpage these three files:
+Put these three files in the same directory than your webpage:

 * lightFullscreenGallery.js
 * lightFullscreenGallery.css
 * lfg_close.png

 ### 2. Include the scripts
-Include the script and the stylesheet to you html page:
+Include the script and the stylesheet in your html page:

 ```html
 <head>